EIP-7642: eth/69 - Drop pre-merge fields

 Abstract

-After the merge a few fields (td
+After the merge the td

-) in the networking protocol became obsolete.
+field in the networking protocol became obsolete.

 Additionally we propose to remove the Bloom